 The decision to enter a family member at a rehab facility to seek treatment is not easy.
-The truth is, it is only the first step and they can’t do it alone.
-They will need your help if they want to fully recover from their substance use disorder.
+The truth is, it is only the first step, and they can’t do it alone.
+They will need your help if they want to recover from their substance use disorder fully.

 As part of their support group, you are vital to your family member’s recovery.
 This means helping them prepare to enter rehab and visiting them.
 The latter can be a problem for some due to location, but by choosing a rehab center that’s close to where you live, you can easily visit as often as you’d like.
-For example, living in Phoenix will make visiting an Arizona drug rehab convenient.
+For example, living in Phoenix will make visiting an Arizona drug rehab, like Better Addiction Care, convenient.

 Punctuality Is Key

 Showing up on time can positively impact your family member’s treatment.
 It might not be commonly known, but every facility sets a healthy structure for them to follow, including a well-planned routine.
 As a visitor, you need to respect that schedule to help with their treatment.
 This means being on time whenever you visit.
 Also, you can arrive earlier than your scheduled visit to give you time to familiarize yourself with the facility and get everything ready.